polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/integrate/subkey.md

 ### Build from Source

-The Subkey binary, `subkey`, is also installed along with [Substrate](../getting-started/#fast-installation).
-If you want to play with just `subkey` (and not Substrate), you will need to have the Substrate dependencies.
-Use the following two commands to install the dependencies and `subkey`, respectively:
+The Subkey binary, `subkey`, is installed along with [Substrate](../getting-started/#fast-installation).
+If you want to play with just Subkey (and not Substrate), you will need to have the Substrate dependencies.
+Use the following two commands to install the dependencies and Subkey, respectively:

 ```bash
 $ curl https://getsubstrate.io -sSf | bash -s -- --fast